 WHAT ARE THE ISSUES I MAY HAVE HEARD ABOUT?

 PFAS have been linked to various toxicological issues and are highly persistent in the environment.
-The Illinois Environmental Protection Agency has set a non-enforceable Health Advisory Level of 70 nanograms per liter or parts per trillion (ppt) for combined PFOA and PFOS.
+The Illinois Environmental Protection Agency has undertaken a statewide initiative to sample all community water systems to determine if PFAS are present in water sources and drinking water systems.
+Illinois EPA has also established a non-enforceable Health Advisory Level of 70 nanograms per liter or parts per trillion (ppt) for combined PFOA and PFOS.
 The Illinois EPA has established requirements for different PFAS ranging from MCLs to notification and response levels to guidance levels.
 The EPA released a PFAS Action Plan in February 2019, and made a preliminary decision to establish drinking water standards for PFOA and PFOS in March 2020.

 Illinois EPA testing has determined that one or more PFAS were detected in the below water systems at values greater than or equal to the Illinois EPA guidance levels.
 Click on the District name to learn more.